mentormeproject/MentorMe-BE/README.md

 ### DELETE /api/questions{id}

 Endpoint: `https://mentor-me-application.herokuapp.com/api/questions/:id`
-This deletes an existing question by identifying it by the question's id number.
+This deletes an existing question by identifying it by the questions id number.